Csaba79-coder/litter-snap/README.md

 ![img.png](src/main/resources/static/readme/banner-app.png)

-# We use server port: 8081 & our Website is responsive!
+# We use server port: 8081 & our Website is full responsive!

 ## Hosting plan